 - Seek discussions with the preferred bidder with the aim of achieving the quality defined in the specification for the most economically advantageous price

-- DO NOT enter into PTN on tenders above the EU Threshold
+- DO NOT enter into PTN on tenders above the PCR Threshold

 Continued use of PTN on all, or most, competitions